• Skip to primary navigation

 What is Elote?

-Elote is a popular Mexican preparation of corn on the cob and commonly sold on street carts, hence the name Mexican Street Corn.
+Elote is a popular Mexican preparation of corn on the cob and commonly sold on street carts, hence the name Mexican Street Corn

 Overhead view of 2 Ears or corn on a white plate with 2 lime wedges on the side.

-I have a recipe for Elotes Here.
 This version uses Mexican Crema, Mayo, and Cotija cheese for a more authentic taste.

 Elotes are a great Summer side dish, but can get a little messy when eating, so this elote dip is a mess-free variation that goes perfect with chips.